 Introducing the diagnostic log

 Diagnostic logging is the most advanced logging mechanism in RPM.
-We recommend changing these settings only if directed by a member of our support staff or development team.
-And, once your issue has been resolved, we recommend resetting it to the default values.
+We recommend changing these settings only if directed by a support staff or development team member.
+And once your issue has been resolved, we recommend resetting it to the default values.

 We added diagnostic logging to RPM in 2014.
 We had several goals in mind: